lsphillips/wait-for-the-element/README.md

 ### Selectors

 All CSS selectors supported by `document.querySelector()` are supported.
-If the selector results in multiple elements, only the first match will be returned.
+If the selector matches multiple elements, only the first match will be returned.

 ### Options